AnonymouX47/term-image/source/library/tutorial.rst

 >>> image.scale
 (0.75, 1.0)

-Finally, to explore more of the library's features and functionality, check out the :ref:`features` and :ref:`reference` sections.
+Finally, to explore more of the library's features and functionality, check out the :doc:`reference/index` section.